google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/examples/howto-checkbox.md

   /**
    * Cloning contents from a &lt;template&gt; element is more performant
-   * than using innerHTML because it avoids addtional HTML parse costs.
+   * than using innerHTML because it avoids additional HTML parse costs.
    */
   const template = document.createElement('template');
   template.innerHTML = `